benuandreea-hoshi/hoshi-proto/README.md

 - Energy price sensitivity
 - Regulatory trajectories
 - Portfolio-level financial outcomes
-The platform translates these inputs into ranked investment pathways, allowing asset managers and investment committees to answer a practical question: given finite capital, where should we intervene first to reduce emissions exposure while protecting long-term value?
-Hoshi treats decarbonisation as a constrained optimisation problem across a portfolio, not as a compliance checklist per asset.
+- The platform translates these inputs into ranked investment pathways, allowing asset managers and investment committees to answer a practical question: given finite capital, where should we intervene first to reduce emissions exposure while protecting long-term value?

-**Core Capabilities**
+- Hoshi treats decarbonisation as a constrained optimisation problem across a portfolio, not as a compliance checklist per asset.

+**Core capabilities for an MVP**
-- Hoshi establishes a consistent baseline across the portfolio.
-It normalises asset-level energy consumption, emissions intensity, and EPC ratings so buildings can be compared directly.
-Each asset is represented through a structured performance profile that highlights current state, regulatory exposure, and intervention potential.
+- a consistent baseline across the portfolio to normalise asset-level energy consumption, emissions intensity, and EPC ratings so buildings can be compared directly.
+- Each asset is represented through a structured performance profile that highlights current state, regulatory exposure, and intervention potential.
 - From this baseline, the platform models retrofit scenarios.
 It applies intervention cost curves and projected savings to estimate impact on operating performance and emissions trajectory.
 These models are not engineering simulations; they are decision-grade financial approximations intended to support portfolio sequencing.
 - Hoshi then ranks assets based on capital efficiency and risk exposure.
 Rather than asking “which building is worst,” it evaluates which interventions generate the highest emissions reduction per unit of capital deployed, and how that affects portfolio-level yield and regulatory resilience.
-- Scenario modelling is built into the decision layer.
+- scenario modelling is built into the decision layer.
 Users can adjust energy price assumptions, regulatory tightening timelines, and retrofit phasing.
-The platform recalculates portfolio impact, allowing teams to stress-test decisions under uncertainty rather than rely on static projections.
+- The platform recalculates portfolio impact, allowing teams to stress-test decisions under uncertainty rather than rely on static projections.
-- Finally, Hoshi visualises forward exposure.
+- Finally it will visualise forward exposure.
 It identifies assets that are likely to become non-compliant or economically disadvantaged under plausible regulatory and market developments.
-This converts climate and regulatory risk into quantified financial exposure.
+This is to convert climate and regulatory risk into quantified financial exposure.

-**Conceptual Origin**
+**Research**
 - The conceptual framing of Hoshi was influenced by Aidan Parkinson’s Ecosystem Alarm Management, which introduces the philosophy of the Commonwealth of People and the Commonwealth Cost of Carbon (CCC).
-That work explores the need for consistent, comparable environmental metrics at systemic scale.
+That work explored the need for consistent, comparable environmental metrics at systemic scale.
 - Hoshi operationalises that thinking within a real estate context by embedding shared reference logic into portfolio-level modelling.
 - Research reference: https://www.researchgate.net/publication/373011352_ECOSYSTEM_ALARM_MANAGEMENT